Top 15 Sensor Types Being Used in IoT

 There are plenty of devices that rely on liquid or other forms of pressure.
 These sensors make it possible to create IoT systems that monitor systems and devices that are pressure propelled.
 With any deviation from standard pressure range, the device notifies the system administrator about any problems that should be fixed.

-Deployment of these sensors is very useful in manufacturing, but also in the maintenance of whole water systems and heating systems, as it is easy to detect any fluctuation or drops in pressure.
+Deployment of these sensors is not only very useful in manufacturing, but also in the maintenance of whole water systems and heating systems, as it is easy to detect any fluctuation or drops in pressure.

 Water quality sensor